 For tenants, excellent customer service and exceptional communication skills go hand in hand.
-When tenants communicate a question, they want an answer as soon as possible.
-You must have a way of tracking tenant queries and concerns.
+When tenants communicate a question to a manager, they want an answer as soon as possible.
+Property managers must have a way of managing tenant queries and concerns for problem-solving.
 A tenant portal makes these questions and concerns visible to tenants.
-Then, you must act.
-For example, if a tenant is concerned about a possible leak in the roof, you need to treat this issue as the emergency it is and respond quickly.
-To do this, you need a list of pre-approved contractors at the ready and a schedule that shows when your employees and those contractors are available to manage the customer's problem.
+A good property manager must act.
+For example, if a tenant contacts the apartment manager about a possible leak in the roof of their condominium, you need to take responsibility for this complaint and treat this issue as the emergency it is and respond in a timely manner.
+To do this, you need a list of pre-approved contractors at the ready and a schedule that shows when your employees and those contractors are available to inspect and manage the customer's problem.

 3. Managers Need to be Exceptionally Organized

-Property management requires a high level of organization.
-For example, that leaky roof might have been avoided if your company conducted an annual evaluation of large maintenance concerns, such as the integrity of the roof and the safety of stairs and railings.
-According to Inc.com, exceptional leaders look for patterns to improve the company's processes: "they are constantly scanning themselves, other people, and processes to identify patterns and changes in the patterns."
-To avoid the leaky roof, you could identify the need for a stronger ongoing maintenance schedule that involves not only yard maintenance but checking appliances, plumbing, and other common problem areas in the home.
+Property management is extremely detail-oriented and requires a high level of organization.
+For example, that leaky roof might have been avoided if your property management company conducted an annual evaluation of large maintenance concerns, such as the integrity of the roof and the safety of stairs and railings.
+According to Inc.com, exceptional leaders are skilled in looking for patterns to improve the company's processes: "they are constantly scanning themselves, other people, and processes to identify patterns and changes in the patterns."
+To avoid the leaky roof, you could identify the need for a stronger management process including an ongoing maintenance schedule that involves not only yard maintenance but checking appliances, plumbing, and other common problem areas in the home.
 Help your managers put these systems in place with rental management software that can be used in the development of a maintenance schedule and ongoing tracking of maintenance and repairs.

 4. Managers Need to Know the Basics of Marketing

 Most property managers are skilled in property maintenance and related tasks, but not everyone has extensive marketing experience.
+Marketing is also one of the responsibilities of a great property manager.
 Do you find it challenging to write about your properties, add that information to listing services and your website, and develop the site itself so that the listings speak to certain desired groups of tenants?
 Writing a great property description requires knowledge about the amenities of the property and surrounding area, as well as an understanding of how those amenities will attract a specific group of tenants.
-Digital property marketing assistance can help you develop a website and list your properties even if you don't have a lot of experience with web listings.
+Digital property marketing assistance can help you develop a website and list your properties for rent even if you don't have a lot of skill or experience with web listings.

 5. A Property Management Company Needs to Have Hands-On Skills